LogtalkDotOrg/logtalk.org/_posts/2020-04-23-building-trust-on-property-based-testing.md

 [documentation](https://logtalk3.readthedocs.io/en/latest/devtools/lgtunit.html#quickcheck)
 for further details and examples.

-In actual cases, we can use QuickCheck itself and the solutions illustrated in this blog post to verify that the properties that we write to test predicates and the pre-conditions that we use to filter tests are correct.
+In actual cases, we can and often use QuickCheck itself and the solutions illustrated in this blog post to verify that the properties that we write to test predicates, plus the pre-conditions and labels that we use to filter and classify tests, are correct.

 **Note:** The `ec/1`, `l/1`, and `pc/1` options require the current Logtalk